 WGVU Public Media is a multiplatform Public Media organization licensed to the Board of Trustees, Grand Valley State University.
-WGVU Public Media provides content across TV, radio, mobile, and Web and in the community that offers a hands-on experience for students in broadcasting, communications, journalism, marketing, business, and nonprofit leadership.
+WGVU Public Media provides content across TV, radio, mobile, and Web and in the community while offering hands-on experience for students in broadcasting, communications, journalism, marketing, business, and nonprofit leadership.

 WGVU.org provides news, local information, and community outreach as well as local and national PBS programming.
-WGVU Public Media also produces and facilitates a variety of community engagement initiatives and events throughout the year through WGVU Engage delving into the areas of inclusion, health, arts, veterans, and education.
+WGVU Public Media also produces and facilitates a variety of community engagement initiatives and events throughout the year through delving into the areas of inclusion, health, arts, veterans, and education.
 WGVU continues to expand its reach through new platforms, exploring digital media.
 WGVU Digital Studios provides engaging short form content in science, art, food and beverage, sports and entertainment.

-For those planning careers in broadcasting or nonprofit leadership, the television and radio stations offer many intern positions through which students can gain practical on-the-job training under actual broadcast conditions.
 Our television and radio stations also provide employment opportunities and professional experience for students.
 Two annual Grand Valley tuition scholarships are awarded.
 The offices and studios are located in the Meijer Public Broadcast Center on the Robert C. Pew Grand Rapids Campus, located in downtown Grand Rapids, MI.

-Grand Valley has more than 50 SMART technology classroom/computer labs (computer, LCD projector, document camera, DVD, and VCR) with Windows and Macintosh computers running more than 270 software applications.
+Grand Valley has more than 50 SMART technology computer labs (computer, LCD projector, document camera, and DVD player) with Windows and Macintosh computers running more than 270 software applications.
 In accordance with the Americans with Disabilities Act (ADA), accessible stations are available in most labs.
 SMART technology is available in more than 460 classrooms and labs.
 There is wireless connectivity in all academic buildings and housing locations.
 All classroom and student living areas are networked for Internet access, email, courseware, registration, and many other student services.
 Digital media assistance is available to students and faculty members.
 Free printing is available in the labs, as well as cloud printing services from on/off campus.
-Microsoft Office 365 is available for all students and faculty and staff members free of charge; also, there is free antivirus software for all GVSU-owned computers.
-Computing and technology support services are available to all faculty and staff members and students.
+Microsoft Office 365 is available for all students, faculty, and staff members free of charge; also, there is free antivirus software for all GVSU-owned computers.
+Computing and technology support services are available to all students, faculty, and staff members.

 Division of Inclusion and Equity